wtsi-hgi/irobot/README.md

 header.
-If this header is present and the data exists in its entirety, it will be returned with a `206 Partial Content` response under the `multipart/byteranges` media type, where byte ranges in the response will have the media type `application/octet-stream` and include a `Content-MD5` if one exists.
+If this header is present and the data exists in its entirety, it will be returned with a `206 Partial Content` response under the `multipart/byteranges` media type, where byte ranges in the response will have the media type `application/octet-stream` and include an entity tag of the range MD5 checksum, if one exists.
 The ranges may therefore be chunked differently than requested, so that they align with the precache checksum chunk size, but the requested range will be fully satisfied.

-If the `Range` request header is omitted, then the entirety of the data will be returned as a `200 OK` response, with media type `application/octet-stream` and a `Content-MD5` header, if available.
+If the `Range` request header is omitted, then the entirety of the data will be returned as a `200 OK` response, with media type `application/octet-stream`.
 If a range request is not satisfiable due to the request being out-of-bounds, then a `416 Range Not Satisfiable` response will be issued.

 Note that an initial range request (i.e., for data that has yet to be precached) will still fetch the entirety of the data into the precache;